dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 [!code-csharp[System.IDisposable#5](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.idisposable/cs/base2.cs#5)]
 [!code-vb[System.IDisposable#5](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.idisposable/vb/base2.vb#5)]

-> [!NOTE]
+> [!TIP]
 > In C#, you override <xref:System.Object.Finalize%2A?displayProperty=nameWithType> by defining a [destructor](../../csharp/programming-guide/classes-and-structs/destructors.md).

 ## Implementing the dispose pattern for a derived class

 A class derived from a class that implements the <xref:System.IDisposable> interface shouldn't implement <xref:System.IDisposable>, because the base class implementation of <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> is inherited by its derived classes.
 Instead, to release resources of a derived class, you provide the following:

 - A `protected override void Dispose(bool)` method that overrides the base class method and performs the actual work of releasing the resources of the derived class.
-This method should also call the `Dispose(bool)` method of the base class and pass its disposing status for the argument.
+This method should also call the `base.Dispose(bool)` (`MyBase.Dispose(bool)` in Visual Basic) method of the base class and pass its disposing status for the argument.
 - Either a class derived from <xref:System.Runtime.InteropServices.SafeHandle> that wraps your unmanaged resource (recommended), or an override to the <xref:System.Object.Finalize%2A?displayProperty=nameWithType> method.
 The <xref:System.Runtime.InteropServices.SafeHandle> class provides a finalizer that frees you from having to code one.
 If you do provide a finalizer, it should call the `Dispose(bool)` overload with a `disposing` argument of `false`.

 Here's the general pattern for implementing the dispose pattern for a derived class that uses a safe handle: